loov/goda/README.md

 ## How it differs from `go list` or `go mod`

 `go list` and `go mod` are tightly integrated with Go and can answer simple queries with compatibility.
-It also serves as good building blocks for other tools.
+They also serves as good building blocks for other tools.

 `goda` is intended for more complicated queries and analysis.
-Some of the features can be reproduced by format flags and scripts, however this is an extra step when you want to quickly figure out different parts.
+Some of the features can be reproduced by format flags and scripts.
+However, this library aims to make even complicated analysis fast.

-Of course, it should go without saying that they can be used together.
+Also, `goda` can be used together with `go list` and `go mod`.